That Girl Cooks Healthy

 Not only is this pumpkin pone but very much a contemporary dessert with it being pumpkin season.
 You can always embrace this wonderful treat any time of year by replacing the pumpkin with squash. - I won't tell if you don't!

-I do this all the time especially if I am making Vegan Pumpkin Parfait, Pumpkin Rice or Pumpkin Spice Drink
+I do this all the time especially if I am making Vegan Pumpkin Parfait, Pumpkin Rice or Vegan Pumpkin Spice Hot Chocolate

 There some footnotes to go along with this recipe which I will go into detail about right now.